cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

 ## Finding DOM Elements

 As stated previously, Testing Library libs including `fresh-testing-library` focusses on verifying DOM elements generated by the component-under-test.
-These element are ones a user sees or interacts with.
+These elements create the UI including interaction components.

 Finder functions are found on the `RenderResult` object that is returned from a call to `render`.
 ```ts